steven-solomon/exdoubles/README.md

 assert verify(:save_fn_label, called_with(["some_employee_id", 0]))
 ```

-A complete example test is:
+The complete test looks like this:

 ```elixir
 test "employee with no hours receives zero pay" do